GangBoss/-CacheDnsServer/README.md

 > This app gives you wide open spaces
 > to create your own Dns Server

-After starting server listening port 53 and resolving DNS questions with google 8.8.8.8 dns server if there no answer in cache
+After starting server listening port 53 and resolving DNS questions with google 8.8.8.8 dns server if there no answer in cache<br>
-All resolved data are saving to cache
+All resolved data are saving to cache<br>
-When ResourceRecord IsExpired server delete it from cache Cache serializing when server stoppes
+When ResourceRecord IsExpired server delete it from cache<br>
+Cache serializing when server stoppes<br>
-To Exit with saving cache firstly stop server
+To Exit with saving cache firstly stop server<br>

 ### Building and Staring